 Each week, I feel a bit disheartened by my grocery bill.
-How can I get it below $200?!
+How can I get it below $200?
 Self-reflection brought me to some conclusions about my purchases.
 Pricey meats and too many prepared foods are part of my problem.
 I also need to purchase more staple foods like dried beans, frozen and canned veggies and purchase nuts in bulk.
 Buying more of these plant-based ingredients, means I save money.
 But I also need to be ready with new and simple ways to prepare them for my family.
-In 2020, I hope to feature these plant-based ingredients in new and exciting ways!
-This month, Campbell R&D Chef, Omar Rivera, shares his expertise on how to prepare beans, veggies and nuts to make everyday dishes pop in the second part of our deep dive on the plant-based trend.
-If you missed the first article, take a few minutes to catch up on my conversation with Chef Omar.
-Here’s our recent Q&A session.
+This year, I hope to feature these plant-based ingredients in new and exciting ways!
+Campbell Chef, Omar Rivera, shares his expertise on how to prepare beans, veggies and nuts to make everyday dishes pop in the second part of our deep dive on the plant-based trend.
+If you missed our first article, take a few minutes to catch up on my conversation with Chef Omar.
+Here’s our Q&A session.

 Williams: What tips to do you have related to cooking and preparing beans?
 Dried beans seem labor intensive to prepare.
 Can you share some tips on cooking them?